Schöningen: History

 Schöningen Castle was also the administrative seat of a Brunswick Amtmann.
 From 1679 it served as the residence of Anna Sophia, daughter of Duke Anthony Ulrich of Brunswick-Wolfenbüttel and spouse of Margrave Charles Gustav of Baden-Durlach.
 Her sister Elizabeth Eleonora married Duke Bernhard I of Saxe-Meiningen here.
 In 1733 Prince Frederick II of Prussia stayed here en route to his marriage with Elisabeth Christine of Brunswick-Wolfenbüttel-Bevern at Salzdahlum.
 After the seat of the local administration was moved to Helmstedt in 1815, the castle decayed.

 Economy

 The main industry in Schöningen is open-cast mining of lignite, which is used for electricity generation in the Buschhaus Power Station.
 Both mining and generation are operated by E.ON subdivisions.
-Buschhaus power station and open-cast mining will be closed down in 2017.
+Buschhaus Power Station and open-cast mining would be closed down in 2017.
 The Buschhaus plant now inhibits three lines of thermal waste treatment.

 The Sachtleben Chemie company was founded as Lithopone- und Permanentweißfabrik at Schöningen in 1878; the production facilities were relocated to Duisburg in 1892.

 Schöningen is the site of a ground station operated by the German Federal Intelligence Service (Bundesnachrichtendienst) intelligence agency.